Priyabrata-Das15/ML-phase-prediction-MEAs-supplementary/README.md

 ## Code License
 This code is licensed under the MIT License.
 Permission is hereby granted, free of charge, to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the code, provided attribution is included.
 Full license text: https://opensource.org/licenses/MIT

+## Citation
+If you use this code, please cite:
+Priyabrata Das and Pulak Mohan Pandey, "Machine learning based phase prediction and powder metallurgy assisted experimental validation of medium entropy compositionally complex alloys",  Modelling and Simulation in Materials Science and Engineering, 31(8), 085010, 2023.
+DOI: 10.1088/1361-651X/ad04f4